Labour Students: National Committee

-The Labour Students National Committee convenes regularly and works together to ensure the organisation runs smoothly and works effectively to represent members.
+The National Labour Students Committee convenes regularly and works together to ensure the organisation runs smoothly and works effectively to represent members.

-Current Committee
+National Committee

 Liberation Campaigns

 Within Labour Students there are four autonomous liberation campaigns.
 These were the Women's, Lesbian Gay Bisexual & Trans, Disabled Students and Black Asian Minority Ethnic (BAME) Students campaigns, all of which are entitled to elect an officer to the National Committee.
 Labour Students holds caucuses for each of the liberation groups at every national event, has an equal opportunities policy and ensures all events are fully accessible.

 Scotland and Wales

 There are separate organisations for Labour Clubs in the devolved nations, known as Welsh Labour Students and Scottish Labour Students respectively.
 The Chairs of these two organisations also sit on the committee of Labour Students as full members.

 Campaigning

 Priority Campaign

 Labour Students took on a major campaign each year, voted for in an all-member ballot.
 Recent campaigns have included: